Lillian Holland Harvey

 Lillian Holland Harvey (1912–1994) was an American nurse, educator and doctor known for her contributions to medical education.
 She was an activist for the equal rights of African Americans.
 Harvey's accomplishments were achieved at a time in history when both African Americans and women faced extreme discrimination in academics and the medical field.
 She was seen as a leader in her community and led a successful professional and personal life.

 Education and career

-Harvey was an African American woman born in the town of Holland, Virginia.
+Harvey was an African American woman born in the town of Holland, Virginia now known as Suffolk, Virginia.
 After graduating from high school she moved to New York to attend the Lincoln Hospital School of Nursing.
 Harvey received her nursing diploma in 1939, going on to study at Columbia University where she eventually graduated and earned her bachelor's degree in the year 1944.
 Her dedication to further her own knowledge as well as teaching others led to the completion of a master's at Columbia University's Teachers College in 1948.
 Later, she re-enrolled at Columbia to receive her doctorate degree in 1966.